top of page

 Chateau Lascombes 2004

-Gilbert and Gaillard 97.
 Another brilliant effort from this estate, the 2004 Lascombes (a blend of 50% Merlot, 45% Cabernet Sauvignon, and 5% Petit Verdot) exhibits a deep blue/purple hue along with a sweet perfume of blueberries, black raspberries, cherries, incense, smoke, and spring flowers.
 While abundant, underneath the full-bodied richness of fruit and depth is a structured wine.
 As it sits in the glass, an espresso roast character (no doubt from new oak) also emerges.
-Enjoy this pure, structured, fleshy beauty between 2010-2025.
+(RP) (6/2007)

 bottom of page